 The southern towns, including Newton, Ogdensburg, Sparta, and surrounding townships, show the full range of general property tax rates for 2024.

-Sussex County 2024 Property Tax Rates PDF
+Sussex County 2024 Property Tax Rates PDF (Payable in 2026)

 Download the complete 2024 Sussex County property tax rates PDF to view detailed municipal, county, school, and library tax rates for every township.
 This resource helps homeowners and property investors quickly reference accurate tax information for all Sussex County municipalities.

-Source: NJ Division of Taxation Dataset: Certified 2024 Abstract of Ratables (For 2026 Tax Cycle) | Verification: Sussex County Board of Taxation.
+Source.
+NJ Division of Taxation Dataset.
+Certified 2024 Abstract of Ratables (For 2026 Tax Cycle) | Verification.
+Sussex County Board of Taxation.

 Conclusion

 Sussex County property taxes are among New Jersey’s highest, varying by municipality, school district, and county levies.
-Using our Sussex County tax calculator and reviewing the 2024 tax rates PDF, homeowners can accurately estimate their bills, plan payments on time, and understand potential credits or penalties, ensuring full financial preparedness and avoiding surprises.
+Using our Sussex County tax calculator and reviewing the 2024 tax rates PDF, homeowners can accurately estimate their bills, plan payments on time, and understand potential Statutory Deductions or penalties, ensuring full financial preparedness and avoiding surprises.

 FAQs